 This is also an excellent resource to review with your insurance agent to be sure you have the proper coverage.

 3. Fill Up Jugs With Drinking Water & Bathtub With Water.
 You need about a gallon of water per person per day of drinking water to be prepared for hurricanes.
 In addition, an old standby for emergency preparations: fill your bathtub up with water before the storm hits.
-If water gets too high the septic and sewers may not work properly.
 The water can be used to flush toilets, clean dishes.
 This should be part of your hurricane preparation list.

 4. Stock Up Your Pantry – If you decide to stay home, you need plenty of non-perishable food.
 Items like tuna and peanut butter are smart, since they don’t require any cooking.
 But if you have an outdoor grill, especially one with a side burner, you could also cook pasta, soup and more.